sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 If you don't already own all that stuff I used to achieve this project you will end up with a couple hundred of euros/dollars bill:

-- server in the garage beefy enough to run a couple of Libvirt VMs: around 600 euros
+- server in the garage beefy enough to run a couple of Libvirt VMs: around 600 euros in my case because the server does more than Home Assistant.
+You can definitely go lower.
 - outdoor camera: about 65 euros (Eminent EM6360, discontinued)
 - Conbee 2 Zigbee gateway: less than 40 euros (Amazon)
 - LaMetric clock: typically 200 euros, got for 160 with coupon on their official store.
 An expensive gadget but totally worth it if you ask me